How to Prepare for a Scholarship Interview

 - How do you plan to contribute to your community or field?

-- Situation: Describe the context.
+- Situation: Describe the challenge you faced.

-- Task: Explain the challenge.
+- Task: Explain your responsibility or role in the situation.

 Mock Interviews